Sometimes it can feel like there's a divide between the product team and the users we serve. The Portal can help bridge it.

 Arrange your cards on tabs and subsections

-Drag and drop your cards to re-arrange them.
+Drag and drop Portal cards to re-arrange them.

-Add new sections to sub-divide tabs by hovering over the blank space above and below your first and last row of Portal cards, then select the [+] icon that appears.
+Add new sections to tabs by hovering over the blank space above and below each row of Portal cards, then select the [+] icon that appears.

 Remove a card from a Portal